ttsiodras/ScalaPlayground/3.usingPackagesForBenchmarking/README.md

 **TL;DR** A puzzle solver in OCaml, F# and Scala.
 Just type `make`.

-Basically, as part of learning Scala (in my freetime), I ported some code I wrote back in 2011 (from OCaml and F# to Scala).
+Basically, as part of learning Scala (in my free time), I ported some code I wrote back in 2011 (from OCaml and F# to Scala).
 The code is about a puzzle, and when I initially wrote it, F# couldn't cope - here's my [original question on StackOverflow](http://stackoverflow.com/questions/7538584/f-vs-ocaml-stack-overflow) .
 Later on, I figured out how to do it *properly*, using tail recursion.
 So now, 3 years later, let's see how Scala fares